dm4t2/vue-currency-input/docs/guide/README.md

 ```

 ### Lazy value binding
 Sometimes you might want to update the bound value only when the input loses its focus.
-In this case, use the `v-model.lazy` for Vue 3.
-For Vue 2 listen to the `change` event instead of using `v-model`.
+In this case, use `v-model.lazy` for Vue 3.
+For Vue 2 listen to the `change` event instead of using `v-model`, since the `lazy` modifier is not supported when using `v-model` on custom components.

 <code-group>
 <code-block title="Vue 3">